-Dubbo Regional Council is delivering a renewal of its existing water meter fleet with smart meter technology across the Dubbo Local Government Area.
+Dubbo Regional Council has delivered a renewal of its existing water meter fleet with smart meter technology across the Dubbo Local Government Area.
 (Approximately 17,700 residential water meters and 2,300 non-residential water meters).

-Once your smart meter device is installed, customers (owners, tenants, organisations) will be able to monitor and manage their water consumption through the 'MyDRC Water' online customer portal.
+Now your smart meter device is installed, you (owners, tenants, organisations) will be able to monitor and manage your water consumption through the 'MyDRC Water' online customer portal.

 This free portal will allow you to monitor your water usage (including daily, weekly or monthly reports), set alerts for potential water leaks or high use (via SMS or email) and track trends or inconsistencies.

 Visit mydrcwater.dubbo.nsw.gov.au Before using the system, you will have to: